lewistrong/Hello-World/README.md

 # Hello-World
-My first repository
+Ream me please!

-Hi humans
+Hi humans!
 I live in China, and I am a programer.
 My name is Lewistrong and I get to GitHub in 2015-11-26.
 This is my first file.